Jair (footballer, born 3 August 1994): Petrolul Ploiești

-Four days after his dismissal from HJK, Jair signed a two-year contract with Romanian club Petrolul Ploiești, recently promoted to the Liga I. Petrolul stated that it took note of his conviction in Finland, but considered that his subsequent behaviour should allow him to work and provide for his family.
+On 17 June 2022, Jair signed a two-year contract with Romanian club Petrolul Ploiești, recently promoted to the Liga I. Petrolul stated that it took note of his conviction in Finland, but considered that his subsequent behaviour should allow him to work and provide for his family.
+He made his competitive debut on 18 July, coming on as a 72nd-minute substitute for Lucian Dumitriu in a 0–1 home league loss to Voluntari.